SharePoint/sp-dev-docs/docs/schema/file-element-upgrade.md

-upgrade definition it is best to list all previously installed uncustomized (also known as "ghosted") files, including ones that were provisioned as part of a list, or files located only in the top-level Web site, such as .dwp files for Web Parts.
+upgrade definition it is best to list all previously installed uncustomized (also known as "ghosted") files, including ones that were provisioned as part of a list, or files located only in the top-level website, such as .dwp files for Web Parts.

 SharePoint Foundation supports a **{LocaleId}** token, which specifies the locale identifier to be included as part of